 The Draw tool is accessible from the left tool tab menu.
-It enables users to create drawings freehand using a variety of brush types and styles.
+It lets you create drawings freehand using a variety of brush types and styles.

 How to use the Draw tool

 Open the Draw tool from the tool tabs menu on the left (the pencil icon).

 Select your drawing brush & the shape of the brush.

 Use the Size, Hardness, and Strength sliders to adjust your stroke appearance.

 Use the Rotation slider to change the orientation of non-round brushes.

 Use the Spacing slider to use the brush more like a continuous line of stamps.

 PRO TIP: To draw a straight line, simply hold down shift while you draw.